bloominstituteoftechnology/Lambda-Hello/README.md

 Follow these steps to contribute to this project:

 1. Fork this repository to your personal GitHub account.
-2. Clone the newly forked repository to your computer.
+2. Clone the newly forked repositor y to your computer.
 3. Create a new text file and name it based on your own name, such as "AndrewM.txt" (for a text file) or "EricaS.md" (if you're using Markdown).
 4. Edit your file.
 Introduce yourself by name.
 List three words that describe you.
 Write  a few sentences or a paragraph about your favorite hobby, your favorite animal, or another personal favorite suitable for sharing on a public site.
 4. After writing, add your file to your project, commit, and push to your repository.